 Just as it was at the celebration, after the compliments, some speakers had one more comment to add.

-“I have been a constant admirer of his wife’s cookies; his very unusual dogs; and his view of the seals outside of his house,” added Keith Stiles.
+“I have been a constant admirer of his wife’s cookies, his very unusual dogs, and his view of the seals outside of his house,” added Keith Stiles.

-Rep. Derek Kilmer noted how difficult it must have been for Hugh to sit there as the band and orchestra played, the chorus sang, and not take pictures.
+Rep. Derek Kilmer noted how difficult it must have been for Hugh to sit there as the band and orchestra played and the chorus sang, and not take pictures.
 McMillan, who usually is known to talk a lot, was at a loss for words and handed the microphone to his spouse.